French Silk Pie

 - Gently place the chocolate mixture into your pie crust.
 Chill for 2 hours, or until set.

 - Place the heavy cream, powdered sugar, and vanilla in the bowl of your stand mixer.
-Using teh whisk attachment beats until stiff peaks form.
+Using the whisk attachment beats until stiff peaks form.
 Spread the whipped topping over the chilled pie.
 Garnish with chocolate curls.